Overcoming Bedroom Boredom: Fresh Techniques Couples Are Trying This Year!

 2. Sensory Play: Feel the Feels

 If you’ve been together a while, your bodies know each other’s patterns.
 But introducing new sensations can feel like discovering each other all over again.
+Last year, my partner blindfolded me for the first time, and I swear, every single touch felt ten times more intense!

 Some fun ways to start: